-The respiratory team at the Norfolk and Norwich University Hospital includes Consultant Respiratory Physicians Dr Russell Phillips, Dr Ajay Kamath, Dr Mark Pasteur, Dr Philippe Grunstein, Dr Prasanna Sankaran, Professor Andrew Wilson, Dr Luaie Idris, Dr Ellen Metcalfe, Dr Sadiyah Hand, Dr Eleanor Mishra, Dr Orion Twentyman and Dr Nicola Gray, Dr Manuela Del Forno and Dr Chris Atkins, Consultant Respiratory Nurse Sandra Olive and a team of Respiratory Specialist Nurses.
+The respiratory team at the Norfolk and Norwich University Hospital includes Consultant Respiratory Physicians Dr Russell Phillips, Dr Ajay Kamath, Dr Mark Pasteur, Dr Philippe Grunstein, Dr Prasanna Sankaran, Professor Andrew Wilson, Dr Luaie Idris, Dr Ellen Metcalfe, Dr Sadiyah Hand, Dr Eleanor Mishra, Dr Orion Twentyman, Dr Nicola Gray, Dr Manuela Del Forno and Dr Chris Atkins, Consultant Respiratory Nurse Sandra Olive and a team of Respiratory Specialist Nurses.
 The department has strong links with the UEA’s Norwich Medical School and School of Health Sciences.

-Matron Katie Symonds leads a team of respiratory nurses who provide both inpatient and outpatient services for patients with a wide range of respiratory conditions.
+Matron Liz Smith leads a team of respiratory nurses who provide both inpatient and outpatient services for patients with a wide range of respiratory conditions.